JUB-Yoush/home/src/routes/+page.md

 Regardless, thanks for checking out my site, feel free to reach out!

-also if you go to York and are interested in game development, [gdyu.club](https://www.gdyu.club/)
+Also, if you go to York and are interested in game development, [gdyu.club](https://www.gdyu.club/)

+## HOT NEW FEATURE⁉️
+Sign up for my new [mailing list](/mail) and I'll send you emails.
 </div>